 Napa County and Napa Valley

 While Europeans explored the Napa Valley area in 1823, it wasn’t until the early thirties that the first Anglo-Saxons settled there, with George Calvert Yount being recognized as the first to do so, in 1831.
 The town of Yountville honors his name and pioneering contributions.
 At that time there were six Native American Indian tribes in the area: Soscal, Ulcus, Napa, Kymus, Callajomans, Mayacomos, living from the south end of the valley to the north, respectively.
-A number of factors reduced the Indian population in the area: the inter-tribal fighting, fights with local white settlers, and a small pox epidemic in 1838, with little evidence of their existence today, other than in the names scattered throughout the valley.
+A number of factors reduced the Indian population in the area: the inter-tribal fighting, fights with local white settlers, and a small pox epidemic in 1838; There is little evidence of their existence today, other than in the names scattered throughout the valley.

-The late 1800s and early 1900s saw the area endure an outbreak of Phylloxera – the root eating insects, the prohibition era, and then the Great Depression, so winemaking in the region was significantly stunted.
+The late 1800s and early 1900s saw the area endure an outbreak of Phylloxera – the root eating insects, the prohibition era, and the Great Depression, so winemaking in the first region was significantly stunted.
 Andre Tchelistcheff brought in new wine processes to the Beaulieu Vineyard and the area in 1938, and those techniques moved the winemaking industry into a new era in Napa.
 Brother Timothy and the Christian Brothers moved from producing sacramental wines, into full commercial production and helped drive California’s burgeoning wine industry after the end of World War Two.
 The next significant step in the growth of the area came when Robert Mondavi separated from the Krug family estate and launched in Oakville, the first of the large scale production California wineries in the area since prohibition.

 It was the Judgment of Paris wine competition of 1976 that really established California, specifically, Napa Valley wines, when The 1973 Chateau Montelena Chardonnay and the 1973 Stag’s Leap Cabernet Sauvignon took the top prizes in white and red wine respectively, as well as 14 of the 20 prizes, topping the once dominant French wines.
 And with that, the California wine industry took off significantly and it has maintained its standing as a preeminent wine producing region ever since.